lis-epfl/robogen/README.md

   It will also generate one python script per Parametric part in the FreeCAD_Modules folder.

 - Finally : Open FreeCAD software.
-- Open from FreeCAD all Call*.py scripts, located in FreeCAD-Modules folder, and run each of them separately.
+- Open from FreeCAD all Call*.py scripts, located in FreeCAD_Modules folder, and run each of them separately.
 For a certain reason, that I did not fully understood yet, the wheel is quite long to generate from FreeCAD, about 3min, so please let the software run by it self, and simply be patient.
 You should check the bottom left window : called : "report view".
 To check that no errors occured.
 If any occured please post in the issue part of this github repository so I can see what is going on, and try to support you.